 > Then you can select the problematic update and click the Uninstall button.

 Solution Two - Roll your Windows back to the previous state with System Restore feature

-If you can’t boot into Safe Mode or have a problem identifying the problematic update, you have an alternative way to roll your Windows back to a working state by using System Restore feature in Windows 10.
+If you can’t boot into Safe Mode, get no uninstall option for Windows update or have a problem identifying the problematic update, you have an alternative way to roll your Windows back to a working state by using System Restore feature in Windows 10.
 System Restore allows you to revert the operating system to a previous point of any stored Windows states.
 But you have to make sure that you have created restore points when your computer works well.